intuit/Tank/readme.md

 #Intuit Tank

 Intuit Tank is a load test platform that runs in a cloud environment.
-It currently supports Amazon web interfaces and utilizes services from EC2, S3 and DynamoDb.
+It currently supports Amazon web interfaces and utilizes services from EC2, S3, and DynamoDb.

 Intuit Tank has two main components: A controller and agents.

 The Controller is the central hub in the deployment.
 It supports the GUI for managing tests and for orchestrating.
-It utilizes Tomcat 6x for a web container communicates with the agents via http.
+It utilizes Tomcat 6x for a web container and communicates with the agents via http.
 It exposes a RESTful interface for invoking services.
-Data is stored in a MySql database, on the file system, and in amazon DynamoDb.
+Data is stored in a MySql database, on the file system, and in DynamoDb.

 Agents are instantiated on demand and exist for the duration of a test.
-They communicate with the controller via a combination of RESTful interfaces as well as the Message Queue.
+They communicate with the controller via RESTful interfaces.

-The Controller also interfaces with an instance of a JMS Queue (ActiveMQ), usually on the same instance as the controller.
-The Message Queue is used to coordinate starting and coordination of tests.

-Optional components can include a log aggregator as well as other instances to be started at the beginning of a test.
-These are configured in the settings.xml and can be stopped and re-used or terminated at the end of a test.

 ##Building Intuit Tank
 Intuit Tank uses Maven and should be able to be built using public repositories.